mmunhall/ds18b20-monitor/README.md

 Keep in mind that this project is in its infancy and is therefore very crude and just about all of the setup is a manual process.
 I may or may not continue to tinker with the project depending on how useful it is to me in its current state.

 Some experience with Linux is assumed.
-I've tried not to be too verbose in these instructions
+I've tried not to be too verbose in these instructions.

 Parts List
 ----------